conveyal/analysis-ui/docs/analysis/configuration.md

 ## Travel time and variability

 The travel **time cutoff** is the maximum time accepted for a selected portion of trips.
-The **Travel time percentile** controls what portion of trips must be at or below this threshold.
+There may be variability in travel times, depending on when exactly in a specified time window someone starts their trip.
+The **Travel time percentile** sets which percentile of the distribution of total travel times to use.
+Low percentiles correspond to travelers having the information and flexibility to start trips at times that minimize their overall travel time.
+For more information, see [methodology](methodology.html#time-percentile).
 In single-point analyses the travel time percentile is rounded to one of five pre-defined values (5, 25, 50, 75, and 95).
-For more information, see [methodology](methodology.html#time-percentile).

 ## Bookmarks